tenzir/tenzir/web/docs/operators/publish.md

 ```
 ## Description

-The `publish` operator publishes events at a Tenzir Node in a channel with the
+The `publish` operator publishes events at a node in a channel with the
 specified topic.
 Any number of subscribers using the [`subscribe`](subscribe.md)
 operator receive the events immediately.